SuperOfficeDocs/superoffice-docs/docs/en/ui/soprotocol/index.md

 `soprotocol:sale?sale_id=42`

-To go to a specific company card, set the active archive, and open an appointment:
+To go to a specific company card, set the active archive:

-`soprotocol:contact.main.activityarchive.appointment?contact_id=2&appointment_id=1`
+`soprotocol:contact.main.activityarchive?contact_id=2`

 ## SoProtocol and SuperState